kb-dk/doms-baseObjectIngest/README.md

  * For each datastream, add the property " _objectname_ `_` _datastreamname_ `_file` " and point it at the file in the `datastreams` directory

-In the file `update` _collectionname_ `objects.sh`

- * Add your new object as described in the file.
- * After next release, remove this, as it is now part of the base installation.
+If the new objects change view definitions (that is: If the object is a content model, and either the VIEW datastream or the relation "isEntryViewAngleFor" in RELS_EXT is changed), update the `src/main/scripts/rebuildupdatetracker.sh` script to reflect the new content models.

 This description leaves out a lot of details.
 Make sure you look at an existing object definition, and copy its behaviour.